 EBITDA is short for earnings before interest, taxes, depreciation and amortization.
 It is one of the most widely used measures of a company’s financial health and ability to generate cash.

 “EBITDA is a key indicator of a business’s performance, profitability, value and ability to add debt,” says Fanny Cao, a CPA, CGA and Senior Advisor, Financial Products at BDC.

 “It’s a clean picture of the core profit of a company and a good shortcut to give a quick picture of its available cash flow.”

 What is EBITDA?

-EBITDA is a measure of a business’s core profitability after stripping out factors that aren’t in the company’s control or that may distort earnings, such as:
+EBITDA provides a measure of a business’s core profitability after stripping out factors that aren’t in the company’s control or that may distort earnings, such as:

-- Interest, which can vary depending on the company’s credit history, financing structure and location
+Interest can vary depending on the company’s credit history, financing structure and location.

 “EBITDA allows you to compare two companies in different locations, decide how much a business is worth and benchmark it against industry averages,” Cao says.